raphael-correa-ng/aws-lambda-rcsphoto/resize/README.md

-# Lambda 'resizeImage'
+# Lambda 'resize'

 ### description
-- generates various sizes for a given image
+- generates various sizes for a recently uploaded image
-- cleans up the sizes if an image is deleted

 ### usage
 - create a zipfile with the contents of this folder (including node_modules)